-Autonomous Sampling (I Logging) Commands Note: If the SBE 48 is logging data and the voltage is less than 6.25 volts for ten consecutive scans, the SBE 48 halts logging and sets the logging status to low battery.
-Autonomous sampling con programmed intervals and nmands direct the SBE 48 to samp store the data in its FLASH memo ile data at pre- ory.
-Note: Sampling time shown does not include time to transmit real-time data, which is dependent on baud rate.
-Time required to transmit data = (# of characters 10 bits/character) / baud This corresponds to 0.28 seconds at 1200 baud to 0.01 seconds at 38400 baud.
-Interval=x x= interval (seconds) bet (0, or 3 to 32767).
-When start sampling with Start StartLater, SBE 48 take data in FLASH memory, time data (if TxRealTim down at x second interval If x=0, SBE 48 samples without powering down Approximate interval bet ween samples commanded to tNow or s a sample, stores transmits real- ue=Y), and powers ils. continuously between samples. tween samples: Output Time (seconds) Not real-time (TxRealTime=N) 0.80 Real-time (TxRealTime=Y) 1.00 Note: If Interval=0 (continuous sampling), do not send QS after sending StartNow.
-QS puts the SBE 48 to sleep, preventing further logging StartNow Start logging now.
+Autonomous Sampling (L Logging) Commands Note: If the SBE 48 is logging data and the voltage is less than 6.25 volts for ten consecutive scans, the SBE 48 halts logging and sets the logging status to low battery. nmands direct the SBE 48 to samp store the data in its FLASH memo Note: Sampling time shown does not include time to transmit real-time data, which is dependent on baud rate.
+Interval=x x= interval (sec) betweer (0, or 3 to 32767).
+When start sampling with Start StartLater, SBE 48 take data in FLASH memory, time data (if TxRealTim t commanded to tNow or es a sample, stores , transmits real- Time required to transmit data = (# of characters 10 bits/character) / baud This corresponds to 0.28 sec at 1200 baud to 0.01 sec at 38400 baud. down at x sec intervals.
+If x=0 , SBE 48 samples without powering down Approximate interval bet between samples. ] Output Time (sec) Not real-time (TxRealTime=N) Real-time (TxRealTime=Y) 0.80 1.00 Note: If Interval=0 (continuous sampling), do not send QS after sending StartNow.
+QS puts the SBE 48 to sleep, preventing further logging.
+StartNow Start logging now.
 Runn reset to 0.
 Data is stored memory.
-Data is transmi TxRealTime=Y . ing average is in FLASH tted real-time if StartMMDDYY=mmddy y Set delayed logging start Must be followed by Sta to set delayed start time. month, day, year. rtHHMMSS= Note: StartDDMMYY= and StartMMDDYY= are equivalent.
+Data is transmi TxRealTime=Y . in FLASH 56669, protoniung StartMMDDYY=mmddy y Set delayed logging start Must be followed by Sta to set delayed start time. rtHHMMSS= Note: StartDDMMYY= and StartMMDDYY= are equivalent.
 Either can be used to set the delayed start date.
-StartDDMMYY=ddmmy y Set delayed logging start Must be followed by Sta to set delayed start time. day, month, year. rtHHMMSS= StartHHMMSS=hhmmss Set delayed logging start second. hour, minute, StartLater Start logging at time set date and time commands is reset to 0.
+StartDDMMYY=ddmmy y Set delayed logging start Must be followed by Sta to set delayed start time.
+StartHHMMSS=hhmmss Set delayed logging start second. hour, minute, StartLater Start logging at time set date and time commands is reset to 0.
 Data is store memory.
-Data is transmi TxRealTime=Y . with delayed start Running average id in FLASH tted real-time if Notes: After receiving StartLater, the SBE 48 displays not logging: waiting to start in reply to DS.
+Data is transmi TxRealTime=Y . s.
+Running average ed in FLASH Notes: After receiving StartLater, the SBE 48 displays not logging: waiting to start in reply to DS.
 Once logging has started, the DS reply indicates logging data.
 If the delayed start time has already passed when StartLater is received, the SBE 48 executes StartNow.
-Example: Program SBE (user input in bold).
-S>STARTMMDDYY=012 S>STARTHHMMSS=120 S>STARTLATER or S>STARTDDMMYY=200 S>STARTHHMMSS=120 S>STARTHATER 48 to start logging on 20 January 2 2009 2000 2000 2009 12:00:00
+Example: Program SBE 4(user input in bold).S>STARTMMDDYY=012S>STARTHHMMSS=120S>STARTLATERorS>STARTDDMMYY=200S>STARTHHMMSS=120S>STARTHHMMSS=120S>STARTLATER 0000 2009 12:00:00

 Autonomous Sampling (Logging) Commands (continued) SA Transmit running average of temperature data.
 SAQS Transmit running average of temperature data, and turn power off (put SBE 48 in quiescent state).
 Note: You may need to send Stop several times to get the SBE 48 to respond.
 This is most likely to occur if sampling continuously or with a small Interval and transmitting real-time data (TxRealTime=Y).
 Stop Stop logging (started with StartNow or StartLater) or stop waiting to start logging (if StartLater was sent but logging has not begun yet).
 Press Enter key to get S> prompt before entering Stop.
-Stop must be sent before uploading data using Upload on the Toolbar, Upload Data in the Data menu, or DDb,e or DBb,e.
+Stop must be sent before uploading data using Upload on the Toolbar, Upload Data in the Data menu, or DDb,e or DBb,e .